jbnunn/CARLADesktop/README.md

     cd /opt/carla-simulator/bin
     SDL_VIDEODRIVER=offscreen ./CarlaUE4.sh

-For some machines, the command doesn't seems to work so you acn try an alternate command that may do the trick for you.
+For some machines, the command doesn't seems to work so you can try an alternate command that may do the trick for you.
 ```
     cd /opt/carla-simulator/bin
     DISPLAY= ./CarlaUE4.sh -opengl -carla-port=2000